TrojanSports - USC makes it official: defensive coordinator Alex Grinch has been fired

 It's over.
 USC's latest defensive debacle was too much for Lincoln Riley to continue on with embattled defensive coordinator Alex Grinch.

-The day after the Trojans' 52-42 loss to Washington in the Coliseum, Riley made the move fans had been clamoring for and the decision everybody expected was inevitable.
+The day after the Trojans' 52-42 loss to Washington in the Coliseum, Riley made the move fans had been clamoring for and the decision everybody expected had become inevitable.

 USC put out a statement just before 12:30 p.m.
 PT Sunday announcing that Grinch has been fired, and that defensive line coach Shaun Nua and linebackers coach Brian Odom will serve as interim co-defensive coordinators while defensive analyst Taylor Mays has been elevated to an full assistant role and will coach the safeties.